eternal44/rb-processes/README.md

 # Prompt
 I'm adding portions of the prompt here for easy reference.
 ```
-  You have been provided a file with a list of strings.
-Each string is on a new line.
-  The size of the file could be anywhere between 5MB - 1000MB.

-  Write a program/script to count and print lines which have the following pattern
+  Count and print lines which have the following pattern:

   Any 4 char sequence which has a pair of two different characters followed by the reverse of that pair
   e.g xaax or raar.
 The string is not considered valid if the pattern above exist in square brackets.